zat-star/cpp-docs.ja-jp/docs/cpp-conformance-improvements-2017.md

 static_assert(std::is_convertible<Array, Array&>::value, "");
 ```

-**std::is_convertible<From, To>** は、以下のように、虚数関数定義の形式が適切であるかどうかを確認して計算されます。
+**std::is_convertible<From, To>** is calculated by checking to see if an imaginary function definition is well formed:
 ```cpp
    To test() { return std::declval<From>(); }
 ```

-### <a name="private-destructors-and-stdisconstructible"></a>プライベート デストラクターと std::is_constructible
+### <a name="private-destructors-and-stdisconstructible"></a>Private destructors and std::is_constructible
-以前のバージョンのコンパイラでは、[std::is_constructible](standard-library/is-constructible-class.md) の結果の判定時にデストラクターがプライベートかどうかは無視されていました。 ここではこれについて考えます。 次の例では、静的アサートは以前のバージョンの Visual Studio では成功しますが、Visual Studio 2017 バージョン 15.3 では失敗します。
+Previous versions of the compiler ignored whether a destructor was private when deciding the result of [std::is_constructible](standard-library/is-constructible-class.md).
+It now considers them.
+In the following example, the static asserts pass in earlier versions of Visual Studio but fail in Visual Studio 2017 version 15.3:

 ```cpp
 #include <type_traits>